 Living area: 235 sf

-2. Because its walls are faced in smooth stone rather than rough stucco and its floors are of the marble used within the bath rather than Monterey decking, the 318-square-foot space reads as the luxurious master retreat that it is, and not a deck
+2. Because its walls are faced in smooth stone rather than rough stucco and its floors are of the marble used within the bath rather than Monterey decking, the 318-square-foot space reads as the luxurious primary retreat that it is, and not a deck

 Santa Barbara II